 Session 2: Developing Your Technique: Lines and Letters (January 29, 2019)

 In this session, we'll go over some basic exercises that will help you begin to develop your technique and general comfort with lettering by hand.
 After working on lines and curves, we'll begin creating some letters, and incorporating those letters into text.

 2. Setting Up Your Workspace

 5. Flat Brush: Faster Drawings (Premium Exclusive)

 6. Sharpie Marker

 7. Pointed Brush (Premium Exclusive)

 10. Assignment: Words of Love and Hate (Premium Exclusive)

-In this session, we'll continue with the exercises from last time, creating letters and words, and experimenting with the wide variety of lettering tools that we have on hand.
+In this session, we'll continue with the exercises from the previous lessons by creating letters and words and experimenting with the wide variety of lettering tools that we have on hand.
 We'll also explore some sketching techniques as an alternative approach to creating letters by hand.

 2. Double Sharpie